Smoothing of operator semigroups under relatively bounded perturbations: Abstract

 \section{Abstract}

 We investigate a smoothing property for strongly-continuous operator semigroups, akin to ultracontractivity in parabolic evolution equations.
 Specifically, we establish the stability of this property under certain relatively bounded perturbations of the semigroup generator.
 This result yields a spectral perturbation theorem, which has implications for the long-term dynamics of evolution equations driven by elliptic operators of second and higher orders.
+In particular, a new perturbation theorem for so-called eventually positive semigroups is derived as a consequence of the general results.